-The ECT recovery nurse will again check your physical observations at specific intervals, remove the needle out of your hand and ask you the orientation questions as well as observe you closely.
+Patients may spend a short period of time being monitored post ECT in the recovery room.
+You will be cared for by an ECT Nurse who will check your physical observations at specific intervals and remove the needle out of your hand.
+The nurse will then ask you the orientation questions as well as observe you closely.
+Once you are recovered and feel able to get up you will be taken to the Post ECT refreshment area.